paradigma-cl/unbreakableID/README.md

 A well-maintained DNS infrastructure enhances the trustworthiness and credibility of a digital identity [9].
 For example, businesses that use consistent and secure domain names are more likely to be trusted by users and customers [9].

 #### Decentralized Identity Solutions
 Some digital identity solutions leverage blockchain technology to create decentralized identities [10].
-These solutions often use DNS-like systems to manage and verify digital identities in a secure and transparent manner.
+These solutions often use DNS-like systems to manage and verify digital identities securely and transparently.

 In summary, DNS infrastructure is integral to the management, security, and credibility of digital identities.
 Properly managing DNS can help ensure that digital identities are protected and trusted by users and organizations alike.